struesda/family_educ_impact/README.md

 What do I know about the data so far?
 - I have reviewed the Data File Users Manual - including the survey questions, and have noted some questions of interest.
+- I have done an initial review of the data file - but not done any parsing of the data.

 Why did I choose this topic?
 - I have been working in the education sector for 25 years and am interested in education outcomes.
 As a parent who has chosen